marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 #### 2. Conclusions

+The word "economy" itself comes from the Greek word "οἰκονομία" (oikos + nemein), meaning "management of the household".
+Quite ironic, isn’t it?
+As the very country that invented the term, one would think Greece would have had it all figured out.
+Yet, there’s another word Greece gave the world: "drama".
+And during the financial crisis, Greece certainly lived up to its reputation for dramatic flair.

+**Volatile Growth:** The graph demonstrates Greece's volatile economic performance over this period, strongly tied to external and internal shocks, including the global financial crisis, the Eurozone debt crisis, and Greece's own fiscal troubles.

+Greece experienced **significant growth in the early 2000s**, with the GDP growth rate peaking at 31.17% in 2004.
+This could have been influenced by preparations for the 2004 Athens Olympics, which involved substantial investment and infrastructure projects.

+The **years following 2008 Greece's economy sharply declined**, with a growth rate falling to -6.77% in 2009.
+The economic decline worsened during the Eurozone crisis, reaching its lowest point in 2011, with a -14.55% contraction.

+The **years between 2010 - 2016 the growth rates were consistently negative**.
+This was a period marked by austerity measures, bailouts, and high levels of debt, which significantly impacted the Greek economy.

+**After 2016** GDP growth rate were gradually following an **upward tragectory**.

+While Greece has shown signs of improvement, the steep declines and fluctuations underscore the importance of sustained economic reforms and growth strategies to prevent further downturns.

 ## Question 11: How did Greece’s economic indicators (GDP, unemployment) compare with those of other countries in the same region?